RSE-Sheffield/sssurvey/presentation.md

 ![In which faculty are you based?](charts/01_faculty.png)

-*In which faculty are you based?*

 # Sample Characteristics - Funders

 ![Which of the following organisations usually fund your research?](charts/02_funders.png)

-*Which of the following organisations usually fund your research?*

 # Sample Characteristics - Job

 ![What is your job title?](charts/03_job.png)

-*What is your job title?*

 # Prevalence and importance of research software

 ![Do you use research software?](charts/04_use.png)

-*Do you use research software?*

 ![How important is research software to your work?](charts/05_important.png)

-*How important is research software to your work?*